tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 ### 3.6 Independence and Paired Tests (non-normative)

-BDQ Tests are designed to be independant and modular, allowing them to be combined to meet specific `Data Quality Needs`.
+BDQ Tests are designed to be independant and modular, allowing them to be combined in arbitrary orders and combinations to meet specific `Data Quality Needs`.
+We do not impose any particular model of Test execution on implementation frameworks.
 The specification of any interdependencies among Tests would immediately impose constraints upon Test execution frameworks.
-To maintain implementation neutrality, the standard avoids specifying interdependencies that would constrain how an Implementation or framework executes them—whether in parallel, in sequence, or as dataset queries.
+Implementations of Test execution frameworks may execute Tests on data records in parallel, in sequence, as queries on datasets, or operating on on distinct values.
 For a subset of `Amendments`, we do, however, provide guidance on execution order to ennsure deterministic results.

 BDQ `Amendment` Tests are paired with a corresponding `Validation` Test that assesses the same aspect of data quality.
 Not all `Validation` Tests, however, have a corresponding `Amendment` Test.
 An `Amendment` Test may be able to improve the quality of data with respect to that `Validation`.
 The Framework contains terms for expressing such formal relationships among Tests.
 We have chosen not to specify these to allow users to address their data quality needs more flexibly.
-What we would recommend, however, is that the data evaluation process generally runs all the relevant `Validation`-type Tests, then any relevant `Amendment`-type Tests, then re-run the `Validation` Tests a second time on the records with amendments applied.
+What we would recommend, however, is that the data evaluation process generally runs all the relevant `Validation` Tests, then any relevant `Amendment` Tests, then re-run the `Validation` Tests a second time on the records with amendments applied.

 ### 3.7 Vocabularies and Synonyms (non-normative)

-As noted above, one conclusion early in this project was the need for controlled vocabularies which led to an early spin-off of the [Data Quality Task Group 4: Best Practice for Development of Vocabularies of Values](https://github.com/tdwg/bdq/tree/master/tg4).
+As noted above, one conclusion early in this project was the need for controlled vocabularies, which led to an early spin-off of the [Data Quality Task Group 4: Best Practice for Development of Vocabularies of Values](https://github.com/tdwg/bdq/tree/master/tg4).
 Testing the 'quality' or 'fitness for use' of Darwin Core-encoded data are made more difficult due to the lack of a comprehensive suite of controlled vocabularies.

 Testing Darwin Core values against a known `sourceAuthority` using a `Validation`-type Test is straightforward: A Test is either COMPLIANT or NOT COMPLIANT.
 The BDQ standard also includes Tests of type `Amendment`, and the mapping of input Darwin Core values to known Vocabulary values is poorly developed.
 If a `Validation` Test returns COMPLIANT, no `Amendment` is necessary.
 For example, if the input value to a Test evaluating sex is `dwc:sex`="Female", then no `Amendment` is required.
 If however, the input value is `dwc:sex`="f.", this can likely be interpreted as "Female"?
 The same is not true for `dwc:sex`="M" This value could be interpreted as "Male" or "Mixed" according to https://api.gbif.org/v1/vocabularies/Sex/concepts.
 GBIF currently treats this as "Male", but without a comprehensive synonymy within the vocabularies, one cannot be certain that this is the case.
-A key phrase within the BDQ standard that particularly relates to many of the Expected Responses of Tests is "{dwc:term} can be unambiguously interpreted as ...".
+A key phrase within the BDQ standard that particularly relates to many of the Expected Responses of Tests is "dwc:{term} can be unambiguously interpreted as ...".
 In the case of `dwc:sex`="M", the determination is that the value is ambiguous and no amendment should be made.

 We see an urgent need for comprehensive, internationally vetted vocabularies of values for [Darwin Core Terms](http://rs.tdwg.org/dwc/doc/list/) (Darwin Core Maintenance Group 2021) that are mapped to standard controlled values.
 GBIF has implemented some of the distinct values for some Darwin Core terms, for example https://api.gbif.org/v1/vocabularies/Sex/concepts/Female/hiddenLabels, but such lists are not currently comprehensive, and we see this is a severe limitation to the evaluation of 'data quality'/'fitness for use'.
 While there has been a survey of Darwin Core 'distinct values' for GBIF, ALA, iDigBio and VertNet, these are dated, and have not been mapped to standard values, if they exist.